Chace History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Chace is from the ancient Anglo-Saxon tribes of Britain.
 The name was given to a person who was a person who dominated as an exceptional huntsman which was derived from the Old English word chase which means to hunt.
-CITATION[CLOSE]

 Early Origins of the Chace family

-Hampshire where one of the first records of the family was William Chase who was Mayor of Winchester in 1464.
-CITATION[CLOSE]
+The surname Chace was first found in Hampshire where one of the first records of the family was William Chase who was Mayor of Winchester in 1464.

 Early History of the Chace family

-Another 165 words (12 lines of text) covering the years 1327 and 1393 are included under the topic Early Chace History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chace research.
+Another 98 words (7 lines of text) covering the years 1327 and 1393 are included under the topic Early Chace History in all our PDF Extended History products and printed products wherever possible.

 Chace Spelling Variations